Resources: Blogs

 The Employer also submitted that the worker sent invoices to the Employer each month for renumeration and that these invoices did not remit tax or include provisions for leave entitlements or superannuation.

-The FWC assessed both party’s submissions with consideration of s15AA of the FW Act and applied the multi-factorial test to ultimately find that the worker was an employee.
+The FWC assessed the submissions of both parties with consideration of s15AA of the FW Act and applied the multi-factorial test to ultimately find that the worker was an employee and not an independent contractor.

 In its reasoning, the FWC commented that although at “first blush” the relationship appeared unlikely to be one of employment, the FWC determined that the true nature of the relationship in these circumstances should be assessed based on the level of control that the Employer had over the worker’s tasks.

-The FWC examined the ‘totality’ of relationship and determined that the Employer had significant control over the worker and provided quite directive communications both in tone and content.
+The FWC examined the "totality" of the relationship and determined that the Employer had significant control over the worker and provided the worker with directive communications both in tone and content.
 The FWC went further to say that the worker was required to follow the instructions from the Employer and was not entitled to refuse to undertake the work.

 The FWC commented that the worker’s role shared similarities with many modern remote working arrangements, particularly regarding a senior or executive employee.
 The FWC continued that the circumstances of this matter were not unique, and it is becoming more common for individuals to receive directions from a remote location and perform work according to their own discretion “in a minute to minute, hour to hour sense”.